parkerdavis1/agave-portfolio/content/blog/2024-03-birds-music-cognition/2024-03-birds-music.md

 >In humans, speech recognition is famously robust to the pitch-degrading manipulations introduced by noise vocoders (43), whereas similar manipulations have severe impacts on music perception (44).
 Our observation that birds rely on spectral shape features to recognize sound sequences suggests a similarity to human speech recognition. <cite><a href="https://www.pnas.org/doi/abs/10.1073/pnas.1515380113">(Bregman, et al., 2016)</a></cite>

 If you run music through a noise vocoder, most people would have a hard time picking out the tune or even recognizing it as music.
 We *are* able to understand speech when similarly manipulated though.
-When someone whispers to you, it is sort of like running their normal speaking voice through a noise vocoder.
-Certain aspects of the spectral shape are preserved and we're still able to pick out the vowels and consonants.
+When someone whispers to you, it is sort of like running their normal speaking voice through a noise vocoder – certain aspects of the spectral shape are preserved and we're still able to pick out the vowels and consonants.
 We're able to understand what is being said.

-Bird song cognition may be neurologically more closely related to our own speech cognition than music cognition. *Bird "song" may be more like speaking than singing*.
+These results suggest bird song cognition may be neurologically more closely related to our own speech cognition than music cognition. *Bird "song" may be more like speaking than singing*.

 Let that sink in for a moment.